sagemathinc/cocalc-doc/source/account-settings.rst

 Account Settings
 ==============================

-Your account settings are accessible via the "Account" tab at the top right in the CoCalc UI.
+Your account settings are accessible via the "Account" tab at the top right in the CoCalc user interface.